i3ef0xh4ck/i3ef0xh4ck/README.md

-### Hi there 👋
+Hi there 👋

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Mars...
-- 🌱 I’m currently learning boom Marz...
+- 🌱 I’m currently learning how to  boom Marz...
 - 👯
 - 🤔
 - 💬